-Dr. John Bryce McMurrich was born on the 1st of May, 1871.
-He was the eldest of 8 children born to George Playfair McMurrich and the former Minnie Drummond.
-At the time of his birth, his parents resided at 106 John Street in Toronto, Ontario and his father was a merchant.
-His siblings were; George, Helen, Arthur, Percy, Minnie, Jessie and Gladys.
-He received his primary education in Toronto and graduated M.D.,C.M. from Trinity Medical College in Toronto in 1896.
+Dr. John Bryce McMurrich was born in Toronto on the 1st of May, 1871.
+Dr. McMurrich was the 2nd of 9 children born to George Playfair McMurrich and the former Minnie Gentle Drummond.
+At the time of his birth his parents resided at 106 John Street (Toronto) and his father was a merchant.
+His siblings were; Mabel Estelle Drummond McMurrich, George Temple McMurrich, Helen Maude McMurrich, Arthur Redpath McMurrich, Percy Dickson McMurrich (who died of croup at the age of 2 yrs and 7 months), Minnie Georgina McMurrich, Jessie Elise McMurrich and Gladys Drummond McMurrich.

+Dr. McMurrich received his primary education in Toronto and graduated M.D.,C.M. from Trinity Medical College in Toronto in 1896.
 Dr. McMurrich was listed in the Kent County Business Directory, published in 1900, as practicing in Bothwell.
 His name appears on numerous birth and death records from 1899 through 1902.

 Dr. and Mrs. McMurrich had one daughter, Margaret Drummond McMurrich who was born on the 23rd of March, 1908.
 At the time of her birth the McMurrich family were residing at 130 Delaware Ave., in Toronto, Ontario.

 According to the 1921 census, Dr. and Mrs. McMurrich and their daughter Margaret were residing at MacDonald College in Sainte-Anne-de-Bellevue, Quebec.
-MacDonald Campus opened in 1907 and is part of McGill University.
+(The MacDonald Campus opened in 1907 and is part of McGill University).
 Dr. McMurrich was a professor at the college, but his occupation is listed as “Doctor” on the census.

+Dr. McMurrich became a physician for the C.P.R. ocean liners.
 On a return trip from Liverpool, England to New York, on the 11th of January, 1924, Dr. McMurrich was listed as a surgeon.

 At the time of Dr. McMurrich’s death, his wife resided at 131 Imperial St. in Toronto and she lived there until her death.
 Mrs. McMurrich died on the 19th of September, 1965.
-They are buried at Mount Pleasant Cemetery in Toronto.
+Dr. and Mrs. McMurrich were buried at Mount Pleasant Cemetery in Toronto.